Copyright © 2000, 2001 by Richard I. Schwartz

 Photographic Sources

 A site which has many photographs and lists of cornets and other early brass instruments is the University of Edinburgh Instrument Collection.
-The Shrine to Music site also has some photographs, but it is also a research site.
-There are no brass instruments on the site for the Smithsonian Musical Instrument Collection, at least not as yet.
+The National Music Museum site also has some photographs, but it is also a research site.
+There are also a few brass instruments on the site for the Smithsonian Musical Instrument Collection.

 One might also be surprised about the amount of pictures that appear on many of the auction sites on the web.
 They have items which change on a daily basis, so one can get a different set of pictures almost weekly.